As we head into Breast Cancer Awareness Month, Dr Doni highlights one of our best strategies for preventing cancer—preventing oxidative stress.

 - Milk Thistle

-There are also supplements containing actual glutathione but it is not well absorbed through the digestive tract, so it is important to choose a product that is either sustained release (see an example here) or has integrated non-soy, non-GMO phosphatidylcholine to increase glutathione absorption (see an example here).
+There are also supplements containing actual glutathione, which is especially helpful when your levels are low and if you have genetic SNPs that may cause your levels to become depleted.
+It is important to choose a product that is either sustained release (see an example here) or has non-soy, non-GMO phosphatidylcholine to increase glutathione absorption (see an example here).